Eclipse-SDV-Hackathon-Accenture/HackTheCar_CaffeeDriver/Readme.md

 For the SDV Hackathon 2023 challenge developed Guardian Angel contains a simple simulation of a Car2X communication.
 To achieve this target a MQTT broker and a consumer component were integrated (provider and subscriber).
 Both components establish a communication channel, which can be used to trigger some warning events or messages.

+## Technology Stack

+Here are some of the main tools we used to build our project:

+- python 3.11
+- eCAL v5.12.1
+- Foxglove Studio v1.79.0
+- MQTT protocol